erichiller/omega/core/pkg/README.md

 # `pkg.json` definition file values:

 `pkg.json` files define the package being installed.
-Packages can consist of many different types of programs, functions, modules, scripts, etc. Both binary, script, powershell and non.
-Git , node , conemu are all packages.
+Packages can consist of many different types of programs, functions, modules, scripts, etc. Both binary, script, Powershell and non.
+Git , node , ConEmu are all packages.

-Packages definitions are in json format and have serveral *required* fields and several optional ones.
+Packages definitions are in json format and have several *required* fields and several optional ones.
 Definitions follow:

 # fields